Managing campaign evaluation

 Continuing from the previous example, say we want our customers to be able to redeem only the coupon code that gives the highest discount value, but also be notified about a future promotion.

-To do this, we create a campaign evaluation group that we name Group 1, and we add Campaign 1 and Campaign 2 to it.
+To do this, we create a group with the session scope that we name Group 1, and we add Campaign 1 and Campaign 2 to it.
 We set the evaluation mode of the base group to stackable, and the evaluation mode of Group 1 to highest discount value (Image 1).

 When customers now enter the two coupon codes, only the code that gives the highest discount value is applied, but the customers are also notified of a future promotion.